 The following websites provide collections of related primary sources which students can utilize in their research paper in History 1483.
 Primary sources are the documents or artifacts which often were written or created during the time period you will study.
 Other documents were produced later by historical participants, perhaps as interviews, oral histories, or memoirs.
 Primary sources might include letters, diaries, speeches, newspaper articles, government reports, speeches, census materials, laws, court records, corporate reports and minutes, maps, photographs, or pottery, for example.
 Thise website gathers related materials which will help you complete research on a specific topic.

-Colonial Experience & Exploration
+Colonial Experience and Exploration

 Colonial Williamsburg: Online Collections